Episode 98 – “1974: Briiiighton, Wombledon, and Finally Facing Our (Spotify) Waterloo”

 Intro and Indents provided by Shock Wave SoundInto The Lights by Global Sound System.

-In this episode, we chat about host city Millstreet, the host of 1993, the postcards, the controversies, the fashion at Eurovision 1993, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1993 based on a jury of two.
+In our last episode of Season Four, we chat about host city of Munich, the host of 1983, the postcards, the controversies, the fashion at Eurovision 1983, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1983 based on a jury of two.

 Songs Include:

-The Yoda Beanie of Doom then gave us the next year for Season Three:
+The Yoda Beanie of Doom then gave us our first year for Season Five:

 If you like what we do, you can shout us a coffee https://ko-fi.com/windmachinepodcast.
 Every $3 goes towards the running costs of this podcast.
-Thanks to Jay for the coffees!
+A big thanks and hello to James!

 You can also find WMP merch at https://www.redbubble.com/people/WindMachinePod